yossioo/ros2-yaml-unnamed-node/README.md

 Instead of the node name we put **double asterisk**.

-Next, we launch the noude from the launch file 3 times:
+Next, we define the launch file with 3 nodes based on `main.cpp`:
-* With no namespace and node parameters
+* With no namespace and no node parameters
 * With defined namespace and parameters from our file
 * With no namespace and parameters from our file